 “I think having anxiety and having fears is a good thing in that when you face those fears and anxiety, it gives you strength.” – Zooey Deschanel, actress with ADHD

-Attention deficit hypersensitivity disorder (ADHD) is a common learning challenge that hinders the executive function capabilities, which affects a person’s ability to pay attention, maintain focus, stay organized, and regulate emotions or physical activity.
+Attention deficit hyperactivity disorder (ADHD) is a common learning challenge that hinders the executive function capabilities, which affects a person’s ability to pay attention, maintain focus, stay organized, and regulate emotions or physical activity.
 Evaluating ADHD may be difficult, as it exists at different levels of severity and often overlaps with other related conditions.
 To accurately diagnose ADHD, it’s important to correctly interpret the symptoms.
 Knowing what tests to administer, what to look for in a specialist, and what to do after the diagnosis are all integral parts of managing life with ADHD.

 Among the three different subtypes, children with ADHD exhibit several warning signs and symptoms.
 They may be unable to focus or concentrate for very long on anything, including experiences that children typically enjoy such as storytime or television.
 Children with ADHD have extreme difficulty sitting still, staying organized, controlling emotions, and understanding other perspectives.
 Hyperactivity, fidgeting, excessive talking, self-focused behavior, and quick tempers are also representative characteristics of ADHD.